ambatiredd/Amazon/README.md

 # Amazon
 hello<br>
-It is my first Repository(Hello WOrld)
+It is my first Repository
+My name is Anjani